thekevinscott/google-image-search/README.md

 ## Caching

-Because Google limits requests to a 100 per day, this script aggressively caches responses from Google's API.
+Because Google limits requests, this script aggressively caches responses from Google's API.
 All requests are saved as JSON files in the .cache/ directory.